Book of Love (band): Formation and early years (1981–1985)

 In 1984, after having completed art college, Susan Ottaviano and Jade Lee moved to New York City to unite with Ted Ottaviano and Lauren Roselli.
 The band members spent their evenings at Danceteria, CBGB, Pyramid Club, Mudd Club, and Hurrah.
 Lauren Roselli explained, "New York City was a big playground, full of misfits like ourselves.
 There were lots of great clubs to go dancing and hear great music and meet other artists.
 That was our MySpace."
 Throughout art school until their time in New York City, the band had been heavily influenced by the late punk scene and new wave of the early 1980s.
-The band has cited various influences over the years, including girl groups of the 1950s and 1960s, bubblegum, glitter, David Bowie, The Ramones, Patti Smith, early Human League, Gary Numan, Altered Images, The Psychedelic Furs, Kate Bush, Cocteau Twins, P.i.L., The Cure, early Orchestral Manoeuvres in the Dark (OMD), and Depeche Mode.
+The band has cited various influences over the years, including girl groups of the 1950s and 1960s, bubblegum, glitter, David Bowie, The Ramones, Patti Smith, early Human League, Gary Numan, Altered Images, The Psychedelic Furs, Kate Bush, Cocteau Twins, P.i.L., The Cure, early OMD, and Depeche Mode.

 During 1984 and 1985, the band recorded various demos at the recording studio Noise in midtown Manhattan.
 One of the demos was the song "Boy", a toe-tapping tale of teen-girl angst featuring tubular bells and a skip-along beat.

 Noise recording studio had many bells and chimes available at the band's disposal.
 Reflecting on that time, Ted Ottaviano stated, "I was fascinated with Altered Images and other bands that were incorporating bells and chimes into their music.
 Long brass chimes, tubular bells, whatever.
 It sounded right, for the time."

 Keyboardist Lauren Roselli gave a copy of the "Boy" demo to disc jockey Ivan Ivan, who had recently co-produced the dancefloor hit "The Dominatrix Sleeps Tonight" by Dominatrix.
 Ivan forwarded the demo to Sire Records president Seymour Stein, who subsequently signed the group to his label in August 1984.

 In 1985, the band began recording what would become their debut album at Unique Recording with Ivan Ivan as producer.
 The band recorded two tracks for the single "Boy" and the band's theme song "Book of Love".
 "Boy" was released as a single, and became a huge dance club hit, peaking at no. 7 on the Billboard Hot Dance Club Play chart.
 A rare Australian promotional video was shot for the song, featuring the band performing the song with Ted Ottaviano playing tubular bells.